Viewing, Modifying, and Deleting Logged QSOs

 Modifying QSOs

 You can modify items in the currently selected QSO by directly modifying the item textboxes.
 After a QSO is recorded by clicking the Log or New buttons on the Main window's Log QSOs tab or by clicking the Log button on the Capture window, the Require Edit to modify logged QSOs setting determines whether the Edit button must be clicked before making changes to that QSO.
-If Require Edit to modify logged QSOs is enabled, then attempted changes will be ignored until the the Edit button is clicked, after which changes are permitted, and the Edit button is replaced by a Save button that can be clicked to record the changes.
+If Require Edit to modify logged QSOs is enabled, then attempted changes will be ignored until the Edit button is clicked, after which changes are permitted, and the Edit button is replaced by a Save button that can be clicked to record the changes.
 If Require Edit to modify logged QSOs is not enabled, changes to items in the current QSO can be made at any time; such changes can be recorded by clicking the Save button.
 Changes are also recorded by taking any action that causes another QSO become selected.

 Within an item textbox

-Changing the tx freq item in a simplex QSO and striking the Enter or Tab key or subsequently moving cursor focus to the rx freq item will update the rx freq item to match the the tx freq.
+Changing the tx freq item in a simplex QSO and striking the Enter or Tab key or subsequently moving cursor focus to the rx freq item will update the rx freq item to match the tx freq.

 You can make your changes permanent by clicking the Save button, or back out your changes using the Undo button.